Our Review Process

 Iron rich foods can be found in most vegetables, meats, and grains.
 So what are the foods that we must include daily in our diet to get our required intake of iron?
 Vegetables, fruits, legumes, whole grains, dairy, meat and poultry are all sources of iron.
 However, they need to be consumed in a certain way and in moderation to ensure our overall health.

 Iron absorption is another central point to consider while planning your meals for iron intake.
 Most iron-rich foods are easily digested, and the mineral gets absorbed in the body.
 These foods are classified as heme or non-heme foods.
 Based on this, you can plan the meal and ensure the iron is absorbed well in the body.
 Also, with the advent of food bloggers and nutritionists making information available, there are many recipes to help you make your daily meals tasty and healthy at the same time.
 This article lists all the iron-rich foods that people with diabetes can consume in a healthy and fun way.
+Know about fruit for diabetes.

 100 mg of spinach contains 2.7 mg of iron and almost 28 mg of vitamin C. It helps in better absorption of iron in the body.
 It also contains vitamin A, K magnesium, and manganese, which are essential for the body's overall well-being.